How we calculate carbon footprint for each rail journey

 Our methodology complies with French law and guidelines published by the French State.
 It’s based on the draft European standard for calculating and reporting energy consumption and GHG emissions from transport1.

-Download General methodology - English - pdf - 4MBDoing the maths
+Download General methodology - English - pdf - 4.2MBGreenhouse gas emissions from transport in France

 To calculate the carbon footprint for a journey, we multiply the distance travelled by the average amount of CO2e emitted per passenger per kilometre, based on the type of train—TGV INOUI, OUIGO, INTERCITÉS, TER or Transilien.